Salt Range: History

 An inscription found at Kura in the Salt Range records the building of a Buddhist monastery by a person named Rotta Siddhavriddhi during the reign of the Huna ruler Toramana.
 The donor expresses the wish that the religious merit gained by his gift be shared by him with the king and his family members.

-The Awans, Khokhars, Gakhars, and Janjuas had engaged in an endless battle for sovereignty over the Salt Range.
+The Awans, Khokhars,Mair Minhas,Gakhars, and Janjuas had engaged in an endless battle for sovereignty over the Salt Range.

+The history of this region (the Salt Range) from the thirteenth century onward had been a record of wars between various landowning dominant and ruling clans of Punjabi Muslims including the Mair Minhas, Khokhars, Janjuas, Awans and Gakhars for political ascendancy.